 Further, depending on levels of deductions used in each state, the standard deduction may be more advantageous for certain taxpayers.
 In 2018, the federal standard deduction almost doubled to \$24,000; and state level standard deductions vary by state (see Table 14 for more detail on state income tax parameters).
 Because the federal standard deduction was significantly increased in the Tax Cuts and Jobs Act of 2017 (TCJA), more of the families included will now take the standard deduction (See Appendix A for a discussion of the impacts of TCJA on 2018 state and local income taxes).
 This also means that if states require taxpayers taking the federal standard deduction to also take the state standard deduction, those in states with standard deductions lower than their itemized deductions would have an increased tax liability in 2018 as compared to 2017.
 For the current study of tax year 2018, all families earning \$75,000 per year and below, and many of the families earning \$100,000, would take the federal standard deduction as it was higher than the itemized deductions assumed for these income levels in the report.

-The 2018 deductible real and personal property taxes computed in the current year's 51city study are used for the 2018 property tax deduction.
-For the 2018 state and local individual income tax deduction, 2017 tax burdens from the previous year's study were used (unless the pre-calculated sales tax deduction in the tax calculator used was higher, which was often the case for the lower two income levels).
-Each of these figures was used in computing the 2018 federal income tax burden, which is the starting point for the state income tax burden calculations.
+^{2/} The tax deduction varies from city to city and is based on real and personal property taxes computed in the 2018 study and individual income taxes computed in the 2017 study for tax year 2017.